Broads, Brecks and coast

 Norfolk is justly known as one of Britain’s best counties for wildlife.
 From a base just north of Norwich, we’ll explore a diverse range of habitats in search of early-summer wildlife.

-We’ll also spend a day in Breckland, Norfolk’s historic sandy grassland, where Mediterranean plants and insects have their northern-most outposts and Stone Curlews have their national stronghold.
-Though the landscape has changed dramatically, with the introduction of modern agriculture and forestry, we’ll find quiet corners of the Brecks where we can still explore the fascinating history and natural history of these unique grasslands.
+We will visit Breckland, Norfolk’s historic sandy grassland, where Mediterranean plants and insects have their northern-most outposts and Stone Curlews have their national stronghold.
+Though the landscape has changed dramatically, we’ll find quiet corners of the Brecks where we can still explore the fascinating history and natural history of these unique grasslands.

-Heading to the famous North Norfolk Coast, we will take a privately-chartered boat trip out to Blakeney Point, where we will visit the busy colonies of breeding terns and pupping seals.
-We will also visit the famous Cley Marshes reserve, where we will watch elegant Avocets and dozing Spoonbills, and listen out for pinging Bearded Tits, and then head inland to Kelling Heath, where Dartford Warblers and Woodlark may be seen, with early butterflies and reptiles also in our sights.
+Heading to the famous North Norfolk Coast, we will take another boat trip out to Blakeney Point, where we will visit the busy colonies of breeding terns and occasional bobbing seals.
+We will visit nearby coastal marshes, where we will look for dozing Spoonbills, and listen out for pinging Bearded Tits amongst the reeds, or head inland to Kelling Heath, where Adder, Green Hairstreak and Woodlark may be amongst the interesting species to be found.

 Day 1 Our holiday starts in Crostwick where we will meet this evening at our hotel in time for an introduction to the holiday and our first dinner together.